Train Neural Network Classifiers Using Classification Learner App

 Create a selection of neural network models.
-On the Classification Learner tab, in the Model Type section, click the arrow to open the gallery.
+On the Classification Learner tab, in the Models section, click the arrow to open the gallery.
 In the Neural Network Classifiers group, click All Neural Networks.

 Classification Learner trains one of each neural network classification option in the gallery, as well as the default fine tree model.
 In the Models pane, the app outlines the Accuracy (Validation) score of the best model.
 Classification Learner also displays a validation confusion matrix for the first neural network model (Narrow Neural Network).

 Validation introduces some randomness into the results.
 Your model validation results can vary from the results shown in this example.

 Inspect the accuracy of the predictions in each class.
 On the Classification Learner tab, in the Plot and Interpret section, click the arrow to open the gallery, and then click Confusion Matrix (Validation) in the Validation Results group.
 View the matrix of true class and predicted class results.

 Choose the best model in the Models pane (the best score is highlighted in the Accuracy (Validation) box).
-To improve the model, try including different features in the model.
 See if you can improve the model by removing features with low predictive power.

 Choose the best model in the Models pane.
-To try to improve the model further, change its advanced settings.
-On the Classification Learner tab, in the Model Type section, click Advanced and select Advanced.
-Try changing some of the settings, like the sizes of the fully connected layers or the regularization strength, and then train the new model by clicking Train All and selecting Train Selected in the Train section.
+To try to improve the model further, change its hyperparameters.
+First, duplicate the model by clicking Duplicate in the Models section.
+Then, try changing hyperparameter settings, like the sizes of the fully connected layers or the regularization strength, in the model Summary tab.
+Train the new model by clicking Train All and selecting Train Selected in the Train section.

 To learn more about neural network model settings, see Neural Network Classifiers.